 5. Synergita

-Why It’s Great for Startups:
+Why It's Good for Growing Teams:

 Synergita combines OKR tracking with performance management tools, which is perfect for startups that want to link individual development to team goals.
 It’s ideal for companies that focus on employee growth alongside achieving OKRs.